walidghallab/video-experience-enhancer/CONTRIBUTING.md

 5. The extension will be installed and ready to use.

 Note that if you install it this way, it will get automatically removed every time you relaunch chrome.
 This way of installation is listed only for development purposes.

+## Useful notes

+- In react, there is a mock with `npm start` from `/popup` directory, it supports live updates, check `npm start` documentation in [/popup/README.md](/popup/README.md#npm-start) for more details.
+- Makefile was made in order to makes commands run much faster by only rerunning parts that have changed and also simplifies commands.
+Examples (must be ran from the project root directory):
+  - `make` or `make build`: Builds all the code into production optimized code that exist in `/src` directory.
+  - `make build-popup`: Builds only code inside `/popup` directory into production optimized code that exist in `/src/popup` directory.
+  - `make build-content-scripts`: Builds only code inside `/content-scripts` directory into production optimized code that exist in `/src/content-scripts` directory.
+  - `make test`: Runs all tests (including both unit tests and integration tests) in the project.
+  - `make integration-tests`: Runs only integration tests in the project.
+  - `make unit-tests`: Runs only unit tests in the project.

 ## Code Style